samimahamoed/EnergyMeter/README.md

 -> Runs Default configuration procedure.
 As described in the device datasheet section QUICK SETUP AS ENERGY METER (Outputs resulting message to consol on success or failure.)

 driver_ade7880  read  [register phisical address (HEX eg. 0xFFFF)] [register size in byte (decimal)]

 -> Reads Specific register value (Outputs resulting message to consol on success or failure)

 driver_ade7880  write [register phisical address (HEX eg. 0xFFFF)] [value to be stored (HEX eg. 0xFFFF)] [register size in byte (decimal)]

 -> Writes the given value to Specific register (Outputs resulting message to consol on success or failure)

+CALIBRATION CONSTANTS:
-CALIBRATION CONSTANTS: This constants calculated so that readings fetched from target registers can be converted into meaningful values such as amps , volts, kwh, watt.
+This constants calculated so that readings fetched from target registers can be converted into meaningful values such as amps , volts, kwh, watt.
 The constants should be adjusted if there is any change to Hardware design The calibration steps can be found from this calibration document http://www.analog.com/static/imported-files/application_notes/AN-1171.pdf .
-Note
+Note:
 Since all phases on the meter are matched, the same constant can be used for all energy, power,current rms and voltage rms readings on any Rpi VLSB_CONST              211184.71337579617834394904458599        LSB constant for voltage reading 24 volt max is assumed